 Stormwater Management Policy

-To preserve, protect and improve our water resources from polluted stormwater runoff, the U.S. Environmental Protection Agency requires that jurisdictions (such as cities, counties, universities, military bases, etc.) with "urbanized areas" must obtain permit coverage to better manage their stormwater runoff.
+The U.S. Environmental Protection Agency requires that jurisdictions with "urbanized areas" (such as cities, counties, universities, military bases, etc.) must obtain permits to better manage their stormwater runoff.

 1) Public Education and Outreach - MS4s inform individuals and households about ways to reduce stormwater pollution.